 Precautions to Take

-If you’re planning to visit Australia, there are several precautions you can take to minimize your risk of becoming a victim of crime: (See Also: Is it Safe to Visit Stockholm?
-A Guide to Worry-Free Travel)
+If you’re planning to visit Australia, there are several precautions you can take to minimize your risk of becoming a victim of crime: (See Also: Is Charlotte Safe to Visit?
+A Comprehensive Guide)

 - Be aware of your surroundings and keep an eye on your belongings, especially in crowded areas.